 Most pets like to be with their owners 24/7, so if your dog or cat is isolating themselves from you or other pets, it might be a sign that they are not happy.
-They could hide somewhere, such as under the bed and tremble or shake.
+They could hide somewhere, such as under the bed.

-If your dog seems overly lethargic, or is sleeping more than usual, it could be a sign that they are not themselves.
-Lethargy is often the first symptom that a pet is sick.
+If your dog is sleeping more than usual, it could be a sign that they are not themselves.
 If you notice a change in your pet’s sleeping pattern, it might be best to consult with your vet.

 Decrease in appetite

-Most pets would eat more than they should if they could, so if your pet suddenly loses interest in their food, or doesn’t eat at all, something could be wrong.
+Most pets would eat more than they should if they could, so if your pet suddenly seem uninterested in food, or doesn’t eat at all, they may be feeling anxious.

 If your pet is unusually aggressive towards family members or other pets this could be a sign of stress.
 Aggressive signs could be accompanied by a fearful body posture and facial expression.